bram2w/baserow/docs/installation/install-on-digital-ocean.md

 In order for the download button to work in Baserow you would need to configure the CORS settings in spaces.
-Navigate to the created space, go to the `Settings` tab, click on `Add` next to the CORS  Configurations, and add the URL of the newly created application with a trailing slash, so it must end with a `/`.
+Navigate to the created space, go to the `Settings` tab, click on `Add` next to the CORS  Configurations, and add the URL of the newly created application without a trailing slash, so it must not end with a `/`.
 Select the `GET` method, and click `Save CORS Configuration`.

 ## Finish